hsaghir/hsaghir.github.io/_posts/data_science/-2017-08-03-unreasonable-elegance-deep-generative-models.md

 ### Integrating prior structures into models

+#### Posterior regularization
-Posterior regularization is a principled framework to impose prior fixed knowledge constraints on posterior distributions of probabilistic models.
+Posterior regularization is a principled framework to impose known fixed knowledge constraints on posterior distributions of probabilistic models.
 PR augments the objective (typically log-likelihood) by adding a constraint term $$L(\theta, q)$$ encoding the domain knowledge.

-For efficient optimization, the constraint $$f(x)$$ is imposed on an auxiliary distribution q, which is encouraged to stay close to the posterior of the model $$p_\theta$$ through a KL divergence term.
+For efficient optimization, instead of directly doing constraint optimization using the constraint $$f(x)$$ (i.e. adding $$f(x)$$ to objective), we add a term that minimizes the distance between the constraint version and the unconstraint version.
+We do this by imposing the constraint $$f(x)$$ on an auxiliary distribution q, which is encouraged to stay close to the posterior of the model $$p_\theta$$ through a KL divergence term.

 $$L(\theta, q) = KL(q(x)||p_\theta (x)) − \alpha E_q [f_\phi (x)] ,$$

-The objective trades off likelihood and distance to the desired posterior subspace.
+This objective trades off likelihood and distance to the desired posterior subspace.
 The problem is solved using an EM-style algorithm.
+Specifically,

-Specifically, the E-step optimizes above equation w.r.t q, which is convex and has a closed-form solution at each iteration given θ:
+- the E-step optimizes above equation w.r.t q, which is convex and has a closed-form solution at each iteration given θ:

 $$q^∗(x) = p_θ(x) exp {αf(x)}/ Z$$

+$$q^*$$ can be seen as an energy-based distribution with the negative energy defined by $$ \alpha f(x) + \log p_\theta(x)$$.
-Given q from the E-step, the M-step optimizes the loss w.r.t θ with:
+- Given q from the E-step, the M-step optimizes the loss w.r.t θ with:

-$$min_θ KL(q(x)||p_θ(x)) = min_θ −E_q [log p_θ(x)] + const.$$
+$$min_θ KL(q(x)||p_θ(x)) = min_θ −E_q [log p_θ(x)] + constraint given by q.$$

+This minimizes the KL divergence between the two so that the unconstrained version gets as close as possible to the constrained version.

+In practice, this means that we have an additive objective with two terms, the original unconstrained objective (e.g. log-likelihood) and a constraint term that depends on (q).
+In each forward pass, we first calculate (p) and then project it into a  constrained subspace using the closed form solution above ($$q^∗(x) = p_θ(x) exp {αf(x)}/ Z$$) to get (q).
+Second, in the backward pass, we minimize the network w.r.t. the additive objective.

+A similar imitation procedure has been used in other settings called distillation.
+Following them we call pθ(y|x) the “student” and q(y|x) the “teacher”, which can be intuitively explained in analogous to human education where a teacher is aware of systematic general rules and she instructs students by providing her solutions to particular questions.
+An important difference from previous distillation work, where the teacher is obtained beforehand and the student is trained thereafter, is that our teacher and student are learned simultaneously during training.

+Though it is possible to combine a neural network with rule constraints by projecting the network to the rule-regularized subspace after it is fully trained as before with only data-label instances, or by optimizing projected network directly, we found our iterative teacher-student distillation approach provides a much superior performance.
+Moreover, since pθ distills the rule information into the weights θ instead of relying on explicit rule representations, we can use pθ for predicting new examples at test time when the rule assessment is expensive or even unavailable.

+#### learning the constraints

 However, many deep generative models (e.g. GANs, autoregressive NN) do not possess a straight-forward probabilistic formulation or even meaningful latent variables.
-Besides, the constraints need to be know beforehand to use constraint optimization of PR framework.
+Besides, the constraints need to be known beforehand to use constraint optimization of PR framework.
 The papers ["Deep Generative Models with Learnable Knowledge Constraints"](https://arxiv.org/pdf/1806.09764.pdf) establishes formal mathematical correspondence between the model and constraints in PR and the policy and reward in entropy-regularized policy optimization.
 Then it uses inverse RL to learn the constraints (i.e. reward) and then uses PR to do constraint optimization on any type of model.

 - a line of research is trying to formalizing RL as a probabilistic inference problem

 Inverse reinforcement learning (IRL) seeks to learn a reward function from expert demonstrations.
 The paper uses maximum-entropy IRL to derive the constraint learning objective, and leverage the unique structure of PR for efficient importance sampling estimation.